-Bermuda was colonized in 1612 and though that makes our island only some-400-years-old, there’s a lot of history packed into our four centuries.
+Bermuda was first discovered in the early 1500s by Juan de Bermudez, then later established as an English settlement in 1612.
+Though that makes our island only some-400-years-old, there’s a lot of history packed into our four centuries.
 Get in-touch with Bermuda’s ancestral past with visits to The National Museum in Dockyard, Shelly Bay (which was once home to shipyards and race tracks) and Kings Square in St. George’s – the more you know about each place, the more you can appreciate it.

 The National Museum of Bermuda